 Benefits are provided for enteral formulas, related medical supplies and special food products that are medically necessary for the treatment of phenylketonuria (PKU) to avert the development of serious physical or mental disabilities or to promote normal development or function as a consequence of PKU.
-These benefits must be prior authorized and must be prescribed or ordered by the appropriate health care professional.
+These benefits must be prescribed or ordered by the appropriate health care professional.